-ZR1 models have, and Z06 and Grand Sport models may have, ceramic brake rotors.
+ZR1 and Z06 models may have, ceramic brake rotors.
 Rotors should be visually inspected whenever the brake pads are replaced.
 Rotors also need to be weighed before brake pads are replaced to confirm that the rotor mass is greater than the wear-out mass printed on the rotor.
 The rotor can be reused if the weight of the rotor is above the mass limit.
 Rotor inspection and weighing methods can be found in the service manual.
-See Service Publications Ordering Information on page 13-18.
+See Service Publications Ordering Information on page 13-16.